The LeadersIn Maritime Law

 • Seek medical treatment for your injury as soon as possible.*

 • Give your employer a written notice of injury within 30 days of your accident date.
-In the case that you had an injury without realizing it, 30 days from initial discovery of the injury.
+In the case that you had an injury without realizing it, give notice within 30 days of your initial discovery of the injury.

-* As an employee who falls under the LHWCA, you can choose a physician who can take care of your injuries.
-You will need to fill out a form LS-1, which is a Request for Examination and/or Treatment.
+*As an employee who falls under the LHWCA, you can choose a physician who can take care of your injuries.
+You will need to fill out Form LS-1, which is a Request for Examination and/or Treatment.
 If you have a medical emergency, you are entitled to “get treatment now and sign forms later.”

 • File a claim for compensation